coinable/coinable-docs/docs/developers/checkouts/getting-started.md

 ## Webhook setup

-Now we need to set up the applications webhook which is going to listen for notifications related to Checkout events.
+Now we need to set up the applications webhook which is going to listen for notifications related to checkout events.

 ```javascript title="Webhook example"
 const app = require('express')();